PlayNetwork/mongoose-middleware/readme.md

 * `contains` - Matches documents where the string exists as a substring of the field (similar to a where field like '%term%' query in a relational datastore)
 * `startsWith` - Matches documents where field begins with the string supplied (similar to a where field like 'term%' query in a relational datastore)
 * `endsWith` - Matches documents where field ends with the string supplied (similar to a where field like '%term' query in a relational datastore)
+* `greaterThan` (or `gt`) - Matches documents where field value is greater than supplied number or Date value in query
+* `greaterThanEqual` (or `gte`) - Matches documents where field value is greater than or equal to supplied number or Date value in query
+* `lessThan` (or `lt`) - Matches documents where field value is less than supplied number or Date value in query
+* `lessThanEqual` (or `lte`) - Matches documents where field value is less than or equal to supplied number or Date value in query

 #### Mandatory